kundajelab/dfim/README.md

 We provide utilities to visualize the delta profiles or the DFIM (see `plot_delta_tracks()` and `plot_dfim()` in plot.py)

-See the examples/ folder for a complete demonstration of how to use the code base.
+See the examples/embedded_motif_interaction_example.ipynb notebook for a complete demonstration of how to use the code base.

 ## Installation

 Installation can be done with `python setup.py install` or through `pip install dfim`.

 Requirements: scipy, numpy>=1.11, pandas, deeplift
 Optional: matplotlib, h5py, biopython